chungkashing/act/README.md

 # ACT
-ACT and C-ACT implementation in a single HTML file
+- ACT and C-ACT implementation in a single HTML file
+- Open index.html to use the app
+- Designed for iPad use